prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-Norris’s most ambitious novel halts its progress periodically to record the state of the landscape, a structuring device that most obviously traces the growth cycle of the wheat crop, but more subtly reveals the environmental transformations that accompany the actions of the primary economic and agricultural narrative.
-In the scale of these intentional changes, accompanied by their unforeseen consequences, there arises what can be called a Capitalocene aesthetic.
-Norris's Capitalocene aesthetic is defined by landscapes that evoke a tension between natural-seeming sublimity and the increase of humanity’s capacities through aggregation into the global capitalist system.
+Norris’s most ambitious novel halts its progress periodically to record the state of the landscape, a structuring device that most obviously traces the growth cycle of the wheat crop, but more subtly reveals the environmental transformations that accompany the economic and agricultural narrative.
+In the scale of these intentional changes, accompanied by their unforeseen consequences, there arises what can be called a Capitalocene aesthetic: of landscapes that evoke a tension between natural-seeming sublimity and the increase of humanity’s capacities through aggregation by the global capitalist system.
 On one hand, in the Kantian mode of the sublime, Norris’s landscapes have the sense of “transcending every standard of the senses” by forcing a confrontation with that “in comparison with which all else is small,”[@kant_critique_2007 80-1]